Quartz/maria-followup/Readme.md

 ### 3. Get information from bitacoras

-Reporters make phone calls using the bitacoras in the folder `bitacoras/Empty/` and gather the filled-out bitacoras to the folder `bitacoras/Filled/`
+Inform reporters(?) make phone calls using the bitacoras in the folder `bitacoras/Empty/` and gather the filled-out bitacoras to the folder `bitacoras/Filled/`

 Then run script `processBitacoras.R`

 ### 4. Copy edits and translation

-Use the file `output/new_cases_copy.xlsx` for copy edits and translation.
+Send the file file `output/new_cases_copy.xlsx` to (?)(CPI & AP) for copy edits and translation.

 * Spanish copy editing for column `text_field_es`
 * Translate the column `text_field_es` to column `text_field_en` and copy edit `text_field_en`
+* The person who does copy edits should also do a general additional verification to make sure qualtitative information in `text_field` matches other basic info, such as gender (as inferred from name), clinical cause of death, mechanism of death, age, etc, and make corrections or flag cases accordingly.
 * Save and replace the exising `output/new_cases_copy.xlsx`

 ### 5. Merge it back into the database